Get started guide for Azure developers

 Predict future costs

-Although it's challenging to estimate costs ahead of time, Azure has a pricing calculator that you can use when you estimate the cost of deployed resources.
-You can also use the Billing blade in the portal and the Billing REST APIs to estimate future costs, based on current consumption.
+Although it's challenging to estimate costs ahead of time, Azure has tools that can help.
+It has a pricing calculator to help estimate the cost of deployed resources.
+You can also use the Billing resources in the portal and the Billing REST APIs to estimate future costs, based on current consumption.

 Get started: See Azure Billing Usage and RateCard APIs overview.